ClubHub Developer Guide

 MSS:

-1. Secretary searches for an event by ID or date.
+1. Secretary searches for an event by ID.

 2. ClubHub displays the event details.